Keksuccino/docs_fancymenu/localization.md

 If you want to know the correct language code (aka. local code) for a language, check out [this Minecraft wiki page](https://minecraft.fandom.com/wiki/Language).

-You can choose between **Show If** and **Show If Not**.
-The first one will show the element **if** the game language is set to the choosen language and the second one will show the element if the language is **not** set to the choosen one.

-In our case, we just need the **Show If** mode.

-Now you can show, for example, a specific image for English and another one for German or other languages.
-That way you can show an element with maybe some localized parts in it (like text) for the correct game language.
+The **Is Game Language** requirement allows you to show elements or layouts only if a specific game language is set, so you can, for example, make two Image elements that contains text and localize that image to a version with Japanese text when the language is set to Japanese or a version with English text, if the language is set to English.